encukou/abi3/PEP.rst

    This is currently a possibility for the future; this PEP does not to propose a concrete process for deprecations and removals.

-The goal is for the limited API to cover everything needed to interact with the interpreter.
+The goal for the limited API is to cover everything needed to interact with the interpreter.
-There main reason to not include a public API in the limited subset should be that it needs implementation details that change between CPython versions (like struct memory layouts) for performance reasons.
+The main reason to not include a public API in the limited subset should be that it needs implementation details that change between CPython versions (like struct memory layouts) – usually for performance reasons.

-The limited API is not limited to CPython; other implementations are encouraged to implement it and help drive its design.
+The limited API is not limited to CPython.
+Other implementations are encouraged to implement it and help drive its design.